-PRESENTED, PAS SSED, AND AI DOPTED at a regula ar meeting of the ( City Council of

-the City of Peru, Illinois, by an aye and nay r oll call vote, with voting aye, voting nay,
+Illinois, by an aye an d nay roll call vot e, with r meeting of the City Council of the City of Peru, voting aye,voting nay,absent,

-absent, passin , which meetin g was held on

-the 10th day of September, A A.D. , 2001.
+passing, and Mayor Baker voting of September, A.D., 2001. , which meeting was held on the 10th day

-APPI ROVED:
+or september, A.D., 2001.
+APPROVED:

 Donald L. Baker, Mayor

-(CORPORATE SE AL)
+(CORPORATE SEAL)

 ATTEST:

-Judith A. Heuser, City C lerk
+Judith A. Heuser, City Clerk -

-Aldermen: Aye Nay Absent
+Aldamaaa Aye Nay Absent

+Aldermen:

+Sadowski

+O'Beirne Witczak

+Potthoff

+Ferrari

+Mikyska

-Sadowski O'Beirne Witczak Potthoff Ferrari Mikyska Ankiewicz Wren
+Ankiewicz Wren

+VVICII